Financial Scams and How to Avoid Them

 Requests for Personal Information

-• What to Look For: Unsolicited requests for your sensitive information such as your Social Security number, bank account details, passwords, or other personal data.
+• What to Look For: Unsolicited requests for sensitive information such as your Social Security number, bank account details, passwords, or other personal data.

 • Why It’s a Red Flag: Legitimate companies will not ask for sensitive information without a clear, verified reason, especially not through insecure channels like email or over the phone.